- Search The Registry

 Roger A. Young

 The birth of Roger Arliner Young in 1899 is celebrated on this date.
 She was a Black Zoologist.
-Zoology is the biological discipline which involves the study of animals.
+Zoology is the biological discipline that involves the study of animals.

 Young was born in Clifton Forge, Virginia, and grew up in Burgettstown, Pennsylvania.
 In 1916, she entered Howard University.
-In 1921, she took her first science course, under Ernest Everett Just, Black biologist and head of the zoology department at Howard.
+In 1921, she took her first science course under Ernest Everett Just, a black biologist and head of the zoology department at Howard.
 Although her grades were poor, Professor Just started mentoring Young.
 She graduated with a bachelor's degree in 1923.
-Her relationship with Just improved her skills and he continued working with her.
+Her relationship with Just improved her skills, and he continued working with her.

-Just helped Young find funding to attend graduate school.
-In 1924, she entered the University of Chicago part-time and her grades improved dramatically.
+Dr. Just helped Young find funding to attend graduate school.
+In 1924, she entered the University of Chicago part-time, and her grades improved dramatically.
 She began publishing her research.
 Her first article, "On the Excretory Apparatus in Paramecium," appeared in Science Magazine in September 1924.
-In 1927, after having obtained her master's degree the year before, Just invited Young to work with him during the summers at the Marine Biological Laboratory in Woods Hole, Massachusetts.
+In 1927, after obtaining her master's degree the year before, Dr. Just invited Young to work with him during the summers at the Marine Biological Laboratory in Woods Hole, Massachusetts.
 Young assisted him with research on the fertilization process in marine organisms.

 She also worked on the processes of hydration and dehydration in living cells.
-Early in 1929, Young stood in for Just as head of the Howard zoology department while he worked on a grant project in Europe.
-It was the first of many trips to Europe for Just and the first of many stand-in appointments for Young.
-In the fall of that year, Young returned to Chicago to start her Ph.D. under Frank Lillie.
-She failed her qualifying exams in January 1930, giving little indication of her stress at the time.
+Early in 1929, Young stood in for Just as the head of the Howard zoology department while he worked on a grant project in Europe.
+It was the first of many trips to Europe for Dr. Just and the first of many stand-in appointments for Young.
+In the fall of that year, Young returned to Chicago to start her PhD. under Frank Lillie.
+She failed her qualifying exams in January 1930, giving little indication of her stress.
 She was financially broke and still had to care for her mother.
 She left and told no one her whereabouts.